Whenning42/sequential_inference/Readme.md

-A NLP QA dataset generator simple staged inference questions. i.e. those questions that require little reasoning or world knowledge to answer, but may require large working memory or effective use of scratch memory.
+A NLP QA dataset generator for simple staged inference questions. i.e. those questions that require little reasoning or world knowledge to answer, but may require large working memory or effective use of scratch memory.

 Examples:
 ```